Burundi National Defence Force: Independence and early history (1962–1993)

-King Mwambutsa IV, who had fled the country during the October 1965 coup attempt, was deposed by a coup in July 1966 and his teenage son, Crown Prince Charles Ndizeye, claimed the throne as King Ntare V. Later that same year, Prime Minister, then-Captain, Michel Micombero, carried out another coup in November 1966, this time deposing Ntare, abolishing the monarchy and declaring the nation a republic.
+King Mwambutsa IV, who had fled the country during the October 1965 coup attempt, was deposed by a coup in July 1966 and his teenage son, Crown Prince Charles Ndizeye, claimed the throne as King Ntare V. Later that same year, Prime Minister, then-Colonel, Michel Micombero, carried out another coup in November 1966, this time deposing Ntare, abolishing the monarchy and declaring the nation a republic.
 His one-party government was effectively a military dictatorship.
 As president, Micombero became an advocate of African socialism and received support from China.
 He imposed a staunch regime of law and order and sharply repressed Hutu militarism.
 After Micombero's coup d’etat which deposed the monarchy, he became the first general in Burundian history.
 He was also commissioned by the National Council of the Revolution (French: Conseil National de la Révolution (CNR)), and made a Lieutenant Général.
 In his turn, Micombero raised Thomas Ndabemeye to the grade of Major General.
 They were the sole generals of the First Republic.

 In 1972 the Tutsi-dominated Burundi Army and government carried out a series of mass killings, the Ikiza, often characterised as a genocide, primarily against educated and elite Hutus who lived in the country.
 Conservative estimates place the death toll of the event between 100,000 and 150,000 killed, while some estimates of the death toll go as high as 300,000.
-This included a purge of all Hutus and some politically unfavorable Tutsis from the military, shrinking it to about 2,300 members On 30 December 1974 a naval division was created.
+This included a purge of all Hutus and some politically unfavorable Tutsis from the military, shrinking it to about 2,300 members.
+On 30 December 1974 a naval division was created.